 Why you shouldn’t wait so long to grant shares: Capital gains holding period

-You want to get your capital gains holding clock started as early as you can.
+You typically want to get your capital gains holding clock started as early as you can.
 Why?
 The sooner you get the clock started, the sooner your stock may qualify for long-term capital gains.
 Long-term capital gains are generally given preferential tax treatment over ordinary dividends and short-term capital gains.
 Grant your founder shares and get your clock started—who knows when you’ll be acquired.

-Shoobx can help you be ready for exit opportunities.
+Fidelity can help you be ready for exit opportunities.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

 Included is a link to a website that is unaffiliated with Fidelity.
 Fidelity has not been involved in the preparation of the content supplied at the unaffiliated site and does not guarantee or assume any responsibility for its content.